twcamper/sicp-kindle/readme.md

     b.
 Update the value of `$OUTPUT` in `properties.rb`; otherwise, it will automatically generate the `.mobi` file in the root directory of the project.
 4. In `lib`, run `ruby build_book.rb build ../content/sicp.opf ../content/toc.ncx`

+That should do the trick.
+You'll have a new version of `sicp.mobi` in your base directory, which you can then push to your Kindle

 ---

 # Original writeup